ChunChia/ControlSystem/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/4612912/5460790/1d69868a-8566-11e4-84d6-260acf9ef68d.JPG
 )

 The hardware takes 8bits to define each analog output channel.
 The red dip switch represents 6 highest bits of the address hardware address.
-The two least bit which automatically being assigned to each output channel on board.
+The two least bit which are automatically being assigned to each output channel on board.